FAQs

 I am travelling with high-value items - are these covered under the policy cover for luggage?

 Luggage and personal effects are subject to a per item limit of $2,000 (or $6,000 for laptops and associated accessories).
-You can specify items over that amount (to a maximum of $10,000 for any one item or set, and $15,000 for all specified items) for an additional premium.
+You can specify items over that amount (to a maximum of $10,000 for any one item or set) for an additional premium.

-This specified item extension will only increase the limit any one item, not the policy limit under Section 3.
-Luggage, Money and Replacement Travel Documents.
+This specified item extension will only increase the limit any one item, not the policy limit under Benefit C. Luggage, personal belongings and travel documents

 If you would like to specify an item(s), go to the activation questionnaire and add cover for high value personal items.